SBU-UNESP-2022-COCOA/FML/README.md

 ### Create the Cola Conda environment and Download the Repository

-Download the file `colapy38.yml` yml file from the [Cola repository](https://github.com/SBU-COLA-2024/FML).
+Download the file `colapy38.yml` yml file from this Cola repository.
 Then, create the conda environment, and activate it with the following commands

      conda env create --name cola --file=colapy38.yml
      conda activate cola

 Finally, download the entire FML repository

-    $CONDA_PREFIX/bin/git https://github.com/SBU-COLA-2024/FML.git FML
+    $CONDA_PREFIX/bin/git https://github.com/SBU-UNESP-2022-COCOA/FML.git FML

 Here, we didn't assume you have git installed (that is why we asked you to download the `colapy38.yml` file manually.
-In case you already have git installed (but you are not one of the main developers), you can clone the [Cola repository](https://github.com/SBU-COLA-2024/FML) first, as shown below
+In case you already have git installed (but you are not one of the main developers), you can clone this Cola repository first, as shown below

-     git clone --depth 1 https://github.com/SBU-COLA-2024/FML.git FML
+     git clone --depth 1 https://github.com/SBU-UNESP-2022-COCOA/FML.git FML
      cd ./FML
      conda env create --name cola --file=colapy38.yml
      conda activate cola

 If you are one of the Cola developers with set SSH keys to the FML GitHub repository, use the command below instead to clone the repository

-     git clone git@github.com:SBU-COLA-2024/FML.git FML
+     git clone git@github.com:SBU-UNESP-2022-COCOA/FML.git FML

      or